gaseet/testeRPG/README.md

 ## TO-DO

-- Make class questions switch case to force consistent user input.
+- ~~Make class questions switch case to force consistent user input.~~ DONE
 - Add more DnD 5e classes.
 - Implement more Races (Elf, Human, Dragonborn, etc...).
 - Check whether userController methods should be there or in the userModel.